Elisa Quintana: Academic career

 Quintana was a member of the NASA Kepler Mission Team at NASA Ames Research Center from 2006 to 2017.
 She worked as a scientific programmer developing the Kepler pipeline, for which she was awarded the NASA Software of the Year in 2010.
 She was part of the team that discovered the first rocky exoplanet Kepler-10b, the first exoplanet to orbit the habitable zone of another star Kepler-22b, and the first Earth-sized exoplanet Kepler-20e.
-In 2014, she led the team that discovered Kepler-186f, an earth-sized exoplanet orbiting in the habitable zone a red dwarf star, which was published in the journal Science.
+In 2014, she led the team that discovered Kepler-186f, an earth-sized exoplanet orbiting in the habitable zone of a red dwarf star; research into the discovery was published in the journal Science.

 Quintana has been studying the frequency of giant impacts on exoplanets and comparing how their frequency compares with Earth.
 In 2017, she moved to the Goddard Space Flight Center in Maryland, where she serves as Deputy Project Scientist for the Nancy Grace Roman Space Telescope (formerly known as the Wide Field Infrared Survey Telescope) and Deputy Project Scientist for the Transiting Exoplanet Survey Satellite.

 Quintana is one of the few female Hispanic scientists in astronomy.